Open water swimming

 For a bit of fun, head to the North Yorkshire Water Park, in the woodland setting of Wykeham Lakes and dive into the AquaPark, a floating inflatable course including climbing walls, trampolines, balance bars, rockers, rollers and blast bags.
 The Lake is also available for Open Water Swimming.

-If you prefer the warmth and safety of an indoor swimming pool and a great place for a splash around with the kids on a rainy day, see contact details for local swimming pools.
+If you prefer the warmth and safety of an indoor swimming pool and a great place for a splash around with the kids on a rainy day, here's a list of pools in the area.